apache/accumulo-website/contributor/making-release.md

 Promote that staged repository using Nexus which you can do with the click of a button.
 This will trigger a process to get the release out to all of the mirrors.
 In Nexus:
-* Release the 1.9.3-rc3 staging repository to Maven Central
+* For example, rc3 passes.
+Release the X.Y.Z-rc3 staging repository to Maven Central
 * Drop old (rc1,rc2) staging repos

 ## Create the final Git tag